centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-install.md

 </TabItem>
 </Tabs>

-When installing Centreon MAP Engine server, it will automatically install java (OpenJDK 17) if needed.

 </TabItem>
 <TabItem value="Existing MAP Legacy server" label="Existing MAP Legacy server">

 > If you already have MAP Legacy and are installing MAP Engine on the same server, you need to perform the following procedure.
 Otherwise, move to the **New MAP Engine server** tab.

+> You can use the existing MariaDB database of Centreon MAP Legacy for the new MAP Engine server.
+So it's not necessary to install a new database.

 This procedure is to ensure that the configuration file can be used for both MAP Engine and MAP Legacy.